Cloud VoIP Phone Service

 When disaster strikes or power goes out, your employees will have a hard time communicating with each other and customers won't be able to reach them.
 If you fail to recover quickly, you'll suffer a huge loss in terms of production and customer confidence and deal with regulatory fines.

 Healthcare facilities, for example, need to abide by the provisions included in the Health Insurance Portability and Accountability Act (HIPAA).
 Otherwise, they could lose a huge amount of money on sanctions and penalties.

-VoIP’s advanced call forwarding feature gives you the capacity to choose where and how your calls are forwarded so you don’t have to lose productivity in case of a disaster or a power outage.
-So even if it’s impossible to answer your office desk phone, you still have a secondary device like your laptop or smartphone you can use to communicate with collaborators and customers.
+VoIP’s advanced call-forwarding functionality gives you the capacity to choose where and how your voice calls are forwarded so you don’t have to lose productivity in case of a disaster or a power outage.
+So even if it’s impossible to answer your office desk phone, you still have a secondary phone service like your laptop or smartphone you can use to communicate with collaborators and customers.